douglaz/psl/GettingStarted:CLI.md

 ### Run your first PSL program

 Change directories to the new "PSLCLIFirstExample" that was created in your current directory in your open command line shell.
-From there, run the following command "java -jar psl-cli-2.0-SNAPSHOT.jar -infer -model simple_cc.psl -data simple_cc.data"
+From there, run the following command:
+`java -jar psl-cli-2.0-SNAPSHOT.jar -infer -model simple_cc.psl -data simple_cc.data`

 You should now see output that looks like this: